 A specialized summertime course that provides a scientifically-based overview of the ways that plants affect human health.
-Topics include cultural and historical perspectives of plants and medicine, plants that cause human ailments, plants that cure human ailments, and psychoactive plants.
+Topics include cultural and historical perspectives of plants and medicine, plants that treat human ailments, and psychoactive plants.
 Lecture two hours per day for five weeks.
 Prerequisites: Bio 121-122, 225, Chm 231-232 or permission of instructor.
 Offered in alternate years.

 BIO 391-392.
-SENIOR RESEARCH PROJECTS
+SENIOR RESEARCH PROIECTS